GuglielmoPepe/Manuale-di-Stile-per-PHP/README.md

 const b = 2;
 ```
 > Why?
 This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+> Why?
+This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.
+> Why?
+This ensures that you can’t reassign your references, which can lead to bugs and difficult to comprehend code.

 ### Use `const` for all of your references; avoid using `var`. eslint: [`prefer-const`](https://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](https://eslint.org/docs/rules/no-const-assign.html)